mozilla-services/heka-py/docs/source/config.rst

   factory function) for a Heka "encoder" object.
 An encoder needs to provider a `encode(msg)` method which is responsible for serializing an instance of heka.message.Message and returning a byte serialized version of the message.
-Currently implemented encoders are JSONEncoder and ProtobufEncoder.

-  If no encoder is specified, the JSONEncoder is used by default.
+Currently, only a ProtobufEncoder is supported and is the default.

 In addition to the main `heka` section, any other config sections that start